 Excise tax is a tax for the privilege of doing business in Oregon.
 It's measured by net income.
-All interest is included in income, no matter what its source.
-This includes interest on obligations of the United States, its instrumentalities, and all of the 50 states and their subdivisions.
 Excise tax filers are subject to corporate minimum tax.
 Corporation excise tax laws are in Chapter 317 of the Oregon Revised Statutes.